-- Describe hydraulic and organic characteristics of sanitary sewage for the Proposed Action based on approved methodologies, including all wastewater to be collected and treatment including but not limited to that which originates from residential buildings, the clubhouse, and the pool. - Describe the proposed system to collect and convey wastewater, including locations of wastewater sewers and pumping stations.
+• Describe hydraulic and organic characteristics of sanitary sewage for the Proposed Action based on approved methodologies, including all wastewater to be collected and treatment

+- including but not limited to that which originates from residential buildings, the clubhouse, and the pool. - Describe the proposed system to collect and convey wastewater, including locations of wastewater sewers and pumping stations.
 Provide a concept plan for the proposed collection, treatment, and discharge system. - Describe the onsite wastewater treatment facility.
-Provide technical details for proposed wastewater treatment facility. - Identify location of effluent discharge and impacted wetlands and water bodies. - Identify and characterize all permits necessary to construct and operate wastewater treatment facility, including but not limited to those issued by NYSDEC and DRBC - Explain ownership and administrative issues relating to wastewater conveyance and treatment systems, including maintenance of system and plant.
+Provide technical details for proposed wastewater treatment facility.
+Include the expected useful life of the planned facility. - Identify location of effluent discharge and impacted wetlands and water bodies. - Identify and characterize all permits necessary to construct and operate wastewater treatment facility, including but not limited to those issued by NYSDEC and DRBC - Explain ownership and administrative issues relating to wastewater conveyance and treatment systems, including maintenance of system and plant.